Likud MK to form Israel's gun lobby

 By GIL STERN STERN HOFFMAN

 The National Rifle Association is a force to be reckoned with in Congress.

 Now Israel has its own gun lobby in the Knesset.

 Likud MK Amir Ohana will formally launch a caucus Monday that will push to protect the rights of Israelis to bear arms.
 The lobby will be called "the caucus for creating policies for bearing firearms in Israel."

 "Personal security is a matter of partnership between the state and its citizens," Ohana said.
 "More must be done to ease the process for obtaining permits for firearms."

-MKs, the heads of pro-gun organizations and experts on legislation about the right to bear arms are expected to attend the launch of the caucus.
+MKs, the heads of pro-gun organizations, and experts on legislation about the right to bear arms are expected to attend the launching of the caucus.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>